-This chapter deals with training mainly as an issue for National Meteorological and Hydrological Services (NMHSs).
+This chapter deals with training mainly as an issue for National Hydrometeorological Meteorological and Hydrological Services- (NMHSs).
 However, the same principles apply to any organizations that take meteorological measurements, whether they train their own staff or expect to recruit suitably qualified personnel.
-In common with all the observational sciences, the benefits of training are self-evident, to ensure standardized measurement procedures and the most effective use and care of equipment.
+In common with all the observational sciences, the benefits of training are self-evident, to ensure standardized measurement procedures and the most effective use and care of equipment, are self-evident.